-The multipurpose deployer (MPD) is a proposed concept as part of the in-vessel maintenance system that will perform a variety of essential activities, such as inspection, measurements, small maintenance, dust monitoring, and removal and rescue operations, with other optional functions possibly becoming mandatory in the future.
-These activities are similar to those required of the ITER MPD.
+The Multi-Purpose Deployer (MPD) is a proposed concept as part of the in-vessel maintenance system that will perform a variety of essential activities such as: inspection; measurements; small maintenance; dust monitoring; and removal and rescue operations, with other optional functions possibly becoming mandatory in the future.
+These activities being similar to those required of the ITER MPD.

-The current design (shown in Fig. 1) consists of a fixed first link with a roller port-support connection to provide additional point-of contact support, followed by a series of articulated links with yaw joints to maneuver the structure along the toroidal path.
-This design has a target payload of 1000 kg with the joints bringing up to nine degrees of freedom (DOFs) in total.
-Final end-effector positioning is done by further pitch, yaw, and roll joints to ensure that every point of the inner vessel is accessible.
+The current design (shown in Fig. 1) consists of a fixed first link with a roller port-support connection to provide additional point-of contact support, followed by a series of articulated links with yaw joints to manoeuvre the structure along the toroidal path.
+This design has a target payload of 1000kg with the joints bringing up to 9 degrees of freedom in total.
+Final end effector positioning is done by further pitch, yaw, and roll joints to ensure every point of the inner vessel is accessible.
 Within this design, gravitational loads do not act against most of the supporting joints.
 The purpose of this work is to benefit from experience by comparing previous maintenance deployment systems and ones currently in development as well as their advantages and disadvantages to bring input to MPD design development.